In the Feeds module, there are three possible Instagram source types - Username, Reels, and Hashtag.

-Username: To create an Instagram Feeds source, Instagram requires that you connect your account.
-As of April 4, 2018, you can only display posts from an owned Instagram account, which is an account you have the login credentials for.
-You cannot display posts from unowned Instagram accounts, unless pulled in via a hashtag or location source.
-For additional information, see our article about connecting social media accounts.
+To create an Instagram username source for traditional photo posts, Instagram requires that you first connect your account.
+You can only display posts from an owned Instagram account, which is an account you have the login credentials for.
+You cannot display posts from unowned Instagram accounts, unless pulled in via a hashtag source.
+For additional information, see our article about connecting an Instagram account in the Feeds module.

 Once you have connected the account, you can then add the Instagram username into the Instagram source window and display the posts.
-You can connect multiple Instagram accounts on your Connected Social Accounts page, which will allow you to display the posts from each corresponding account as a source.
+You can connect multiple Instagram accounts on the "Your Social Connections" screen, which will then allow you to add multiple Instagram accounts as a source.